-- B1 = Limited, only with seat occupancy recognition and Vauxhall child restraint system with transponders.
+B = Limited, only with seat occupancy recognition and Opel child restraint system with transponders.

 If the child restraint system is being secured using a three-point seat belt, move seat height adjustment to uppermost position.
-Move front passenger seat as far back as possible and move front passenger seat belt anchorage point to lowest position. - B2 = Limited, only with seat occupancy recognition and Vauxhall child restraint system with transponders.
-If the child restraint system is being secured using a three-point seat belt, move seat height adjustment to uppermost position.
-Move front passenger seat as far back as possible so that vehicle safety belt runs from anchorage point towards the front. - U = Universal suitability in conjunction with three-point seat belt. - UF = Can be used universally for forward-facing child restraint systems in combination with a three-point seat belt. - + = Vehicle seat available with ISOFIX attachments.
-When attaching using ISOFIX, only the ISOFIX child restraint systems permitted for the vehicle may be used.
+Move front passenger seat as far back as possible so that vehicle safety belt runs from anchorage point towards the front.

-1) We recommend the use of each system until the child reaches the upper weight limit.
+- U = Universal suitability in conjunction with three-point seat belt. - UF = Can be used universally for forward-facing child restraint systems in combination with a three-point seat belt. - + = Vehicle seat available with ISOFIX attachments.
+When attaching using ISOFIX, only the ISOFIX child restraint systems permitted for the vehicle may be used. - 1) We recommend the use of each system until the child reaches the upper weight limit.